c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 **Counsel Inquiry**: What we are seeing here is draft guidance on making a mask, which will of course make people feel more confident to go out, go on public transport, whatever, which you are saying is ineffective.
 Wasn't that a reason to say, "No, we shouldn't be encouraging people to use these :outline:`ineffective masks`"?

 **Dame Harries**: That's a very difficult balance, for the point we've just come back to, because the first question was: shouldn't you be encouraging this, there's no harm?
 And the issue for me at that time, and I think Professor Van-Tam shared it, was we definitely shouldn't be supporting something which was not evidence-based if it was going to promote a risk compensation.
-And there were a number of different driving factors here and of course face coverings, as I know you'll be aware, is a wholly polarised debate and it's quite difficult to maintain a central position.
+And there were a number of different driving factors here and of course :outline:`face coverings`. as I know you'll be aware, is a wholly polarised debate and it's quite difficult to maintain a central position.

 I -- you know, if you -- if I'd said, "Don't do any of this", somebody would have challenged back and said, "Well, you know, surely there's no harm", my main concern was it was being put in -- it would have been conceived as a safer way of moving about, just when we've got through the first tragic wave of the pandemic.